When Good Food Goes Bad Part IV: Black Beans

 There are many, many different variations of feijoada recipes.
 I'm posting some of them here, but my basic recipe is this:

-Chop 2 onions and 6 cloves of garlic.
-Sautee in a large pot with some vegetable oil until soft.
-Rinse a bag of black beans and toss them in the pot with as much water as is recommended (I start with 6 cups and add more if needed).
+Sautee the onions and garlic in a large pot with some vegetable oil until soft.
+Rinse the bag of black beans and toss them in the pot with as much water as is recommended (I start with six cups and add more if needed).
 Add a bunch of salted meats (traditional meats include salted hamhocks, linguica or kielbasa sausage, and maybe a pig foot).
 Throw in a couple of bay leaves.
 Cook for about four hours.
 Add water and adjust heat as needed.
 Once it's a big, starchy mess, put it in a pretty bowl and serve over rice.

 There are even vegetarian versions of feijoada, but honestly, I think you can simply replace the meat with some Boca products, toss in a little liquid smoke, and you're golden.